Control structures

 break and continue

 The break statement is useful to quit the current loop immediately.
 Here's an example where you can keep getting the square root of a number until you enter an empty string.
-Recall that empty string is Falsy.
+Recall that an empty string is Falsy.

 >>> while True: